 The existing house at Riverbank is spacious and comfortable, and would certainly be extremely viable accommodation during the construction of the new property.
 Whilst it shows signs of subsidence, this process is longstanding and does not affect the building in any safety critical manner.
 It also has a large double/treble garage, which would be useful as storage space during a building project.
 The existing house and garage must be demolished as a condition of the planning consent in order that the finished project yields a net benefit to river flow and floodplain capacity during periods of heavy rainfall.
 (Water has entered the house once in its history and that was the result of flash flooding in 1998).

-The present house is raise above ground level on brick and concrete plinths bedded on underground footings.
+The present house is raised above ground level on brick and concrete plinths bedded on underground footings.
 It has a spacious lounge/diner with panoramic 'glass walls' givings a 180 degree view of the river and bridge.
 There is a large kitchen and hall area.
 Bedroom one opens onto a riverside balcony immediately adjacent to the river and also has full height/full width panoramic glazing.
 Bedrooms one and two share a family bathroom/shower room with toilet and bidet.
 Bedrooms three and four are both double with their own en-suite shower rooms.
 There is a large utility room with a ramp to ground level and immediate access to the Country Park.

 Harrold is 10 miles (20 min) from Bedford town centre, 18 miles (30 Minutes) from Northampton, 15 miles (25 minutes) from Milton Keynes and 11 miles (20 minutes) from Wellingborough; all towns with mainline railways stations.
 The village is also within easy reach of the A6, A428 and M1 Motorway.